 He has consulted to firms in diverse industries, including software, finance, publishing, education, energy, telecomm, pharmaceuticals, healthcare, and logistics.
 He maintains research relationships with executives in the manufacturing, consulting, telecomm, and medical-devices sectors.

 Mr. Dillon previously taught at Harvard College, where he designed and led a course on organizational change.
 As an expert advisor, he helped redesign an HBS executive education program to help participants translate classroom material into real change in their organizations.
-He reserves time each year to coach high-potential managers in Harvard's Program for Leadership Development and in the Advanced Management Program.
+He reserves time each year to coach high-potential managers in Harvard's Program for Leadership Development and senior executives in the Advanced Management Program.

 His research and consulting are devoted to helping executives lead change through inspired design of teams, organizations, and strategic processes.